Hyman A. Pressman: Involvement in the departure of the Colts

 In 1984, the city's NFL franchise left for Indianapolis.
-In the next elections, city voters repealed Question P by a measure of 62 percent to 38 percent, paving the way for the construction of both Oriole Park at Camden Yards and Ravens Stadium (later renamed M&T Bank Stadium).
+In the next elections, city voters repealed Question P by 62 percent to 38 percent, paving the way for the construction of both Oriole Park at Camden Yards and Ravens Stadium (later renamed M&T Bank Stadium).
 Pressman remained as an elected City Comptroller for 28 years (7 terms in a row) until retiring in 1991.